 Set the Processor Type parameter to EasyTransfer.
 For more information, see Upload and deploy models in the console.

 In the service.json service configuration file, set the processor parameter to easytransfer_cpu or easytransfer_gpu based on the model resources.
-If the value of the processor parameter does not match the type of the resources, a deployment error occurs.
+If the value of the processor parameter does not match the resource types, a deployment error occurs.
 Set the type field of the model_config parameter to the model type that you want to use.
 In the following examples, a text classification model is used.
 For more information about other parameters, see Create a service.

 The following table lists the supported model types.

-The EasyNLP processor that EAS provides can load PyTorch-based deep learning NLP models that are trained based on the EasyNLP framework.
+The EasyNLP processor of EAS can load PyTorch-based deep learning NLP models that are trained based on the EasyNLP framework.

 You can deploy an EasyNLP model by using one of the following methods: